Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 ### Worldspace

 If this is enabled, the particles will ignore the position, scale and rotation of the particle system after they have been created.
-This can be useful if you want to attach a particle to another or something else - the particles that were spawned are not going to be dragged along with the object they were created from.
+This can be useful if you want to attach a particle system to another object - the particles that were spawned are not going to be dragged along with the object they were created from.

+### Perspective rendering

+Perspective rendering is relevant in 3D contexts.
+For 3D-based wallpapers, this option is always on.
+In 2D scenes, you can optionally turn it on in case you are working with 3D models.

+### Sprite sheet - Animation mode

+Changing this mode either spawns a random frame of your sprite sheet or plays the sprite sheet in sequence.

+### Sprite sheet - No frame blending

+Disables the smooth blending between frames.

+### Sprite sheet - Sequence multiplier

+This determines the speed at which the sprite sheet sequence is played.

 ## Viewport Settings